apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 scripts.
 Take steps to avoid scripts from being injected into the application.

+__NOTE__: In order to prevent external URLs such as `mailto:` from being opened in the Cordova webview as of Cordova 3.6.0, specifying `origin="*"` will implicity add rules for http and https protocols.
+If you require access to additional custom protocols, then you should also add them explicity to the whitelist.
+Also see "External Application Whitelist" below for more information on launching external applications by URL.

 __NOTE__: Some network requests do not go through the Cordova Whitelist.
 This includes <video> and <audio> resouces, WebSocket connections (on Android 4.4+), and possibly other non-http requests.
 On Android 4.4+,